 • Your hair was damaged in a previous coloring appointment.

 • Your hair no longer compliments your skin tone or eyebrows.

 • Your hair color generally looks fake (too platinum, etc.).

 2. Ask Your Stylist for a Plan

 Most people are able to identify that they’re ready to return to their natural color on their own but don’t know where to go from there.
 Once you’ve made the decision, I highly recommend that you speak to a hair professional.

 My stylist made me feel more comfortable about the grow out and came up with a plan for returning to my natural hue that I trusted wouldn’t leave me with a harsh grow out line, damage my hair, or be crazy expensive.

 3. Be Strategic with Your Last Coloring

-The real reason I decided to stop coloring my hair altogether is that my last full highlight (which was with a local stylist I’d never seen) left my hair over-processed and seriously damaged.
+The reason I decided to stop coloring my hair altogether is that my last full highlight (which was by a local stylist I’d never seen) left my hair over-processed and seriously damaged.
 Rather than do a color correction, I decided to grow it out.

-I went crawling back my original stylist asking for a fix, and here’s what she did:
+I went crawling back to my original stylist for a fix, and she recommended one last strategic coloring to encourage the growth to look as natural as possible.
+Here’s what she did: